-UPDATE: I’ve made this cake a few times since posting and now I make it in a 6 cup Bundt pan.
+After making about six or seven different Marble Pound Cakes, this one was my favorite.
+I’ve made the cake a few more times since posting, and now a 6 cup Bundt pan.
 The photos you see are of the 6 cup Bundt.
 If using a Bundt pan, make sure to really grease and flour that pan thoroughly because the cake is sticky.

 1 1/2 cups (165 grams) sifted cake flour (not self-rising; sift before measuring)

 3 large eggs plus 2 tablespoons beaten egg, at room temperature 30 minutes

 2 1/2 oz semi-sweet chocolate, melted and cooled slightly